dovecot/documentation/source/configuration_manual/authentication/proxies.rst

 ``forward_``.
 Dovecot will use protocol dependant way to forward these variables forward and they will appear on the other side as ``forward_variable`` Currently ``IMAP/POP3`` only feature.
-This feature requires that the sending host is in :ref:`setting-login_trusted_networks`.
+This feature requires that the sending host is in :dovecot_core:ref:`login_trusted_networks`.
 For IMAP the feature works by providing the variables as part of ID command, such as ``i ID ( ... x-forward-var value)``.